Link-local address: IPv6

 When using an IPv6 link-local address to connect to a host, a zone index must be added to the address so that the packets can be sent out on the correct interface.

-In IPv6, addresses may be assigned by stateless (automatic) or stateful (manual) mechanisms.
+In IPv6, addresses may be assigned by stateless (without memory) or stateful (with memory) mechanisms.
 Stateless address autoconfiguration is performed as a component of the Neighbor Discovery Protocol (NDP).
 The address is formed from its routing prefix and a unique identifier for the network interface.

 Through NDP routing prefix advertisements, a router or server host may announce configuration information to all link-attached interfaces which causes additional IP address assignment on the receiving interfaces for local or global routing purposes.
 This process is sometimes also considered stateless, as the prefix server does not receive or log any individual assignments to hosts.
 Uniqueness is guaranteed automatically by the address selection methodology.
 It may be MAC-address based, or randomized.
 Automatic duplicate address detection algorithms prevent assignment errors.